 The College should have on file the current address, email address(es) and phone number(s) for each faculty member.
-If there are any changes, please complete a Confidential Employee Information form, available on MySVA and at the Human Resources office.
+If there are any changes, please complete a Confidential Employee Information form, available on MyID (myid.sva.edu) and at the Human Resources office.
 Send the completed form to payroll.
 For more information, call 212.592.2654.